natebwangsut/fiber-redoc/README.md

-# fiber-redoc
+# Fiber Redoc

-Redoc middleware for go-fiber
+Redoc middleware for go-fiber (compatible with swagger)